Ionospheric Connection Explorer: Science payload

-The solar panel produces 780 watts, but the observatory's power consumption ranges between 209 and 265 watts when in science mode.
+The solar panel produced 780 watts, but the observatory's power consumption ranged between 209 and 265 watts when in science mode.

-Mission Operations
+Mission operations

-Once launched, and for the duration of its two-year science mission, the ICON observatory is controlled and operated by the Mission Operations Center (MOC) at the Space Sciences Laboratory at University of California, Berkeley.
-The UCB MOC currently operates seven NASA satellites.
-ICON was placed into a 27.00° inclination orbit, and communications are through Tracking and Data Relay Satellite System (TDRSS), the orbiting NASA communications network.
-Ground contacts with ICON are performed mainly from the Berkeley Ground Station, an 11 m dish, with backup contacts out of Wallops Flight Facility (WFF), Virginia and Santiago, Chile.
+Once launched, and for the duration of its two-year science mission, the ICON observatory was controlled and operated by the Mission Operations Center (MOC) at the Space Sciences Laboratory at University of California, Berkeley.
+ICON was placed into a 27.00° inclination orbit, and communications were facilitated through the Tracking and Data Relay Satellite System (TDRSS), NASA's orbiting communications network.
+Ground contacts with ICON were performed mainly from the Berkeley Ground Station, an 11 m dish, with backup contacts out of Wallops Flight Facility (WFF), Virginia and Santiago, Chile.

-Loss of Contact
+Loss of contact and failure

-The NASA ICON team lost contact with the ICON spacecraft on 25 November 2022.
-A fail-safe system designed to reset the spacecraft computer after 8 days with no receipt of commands from the ground failed to restore communications after it elapsed on 5 December 2022.
+The NASA ICON team unexpectedly lost contact with the spacecraft on 25 November 2022.
+A fail-safe system, designed to reset the spacecraft computer after 8 days with no receipt of commands from the ground, failed to restore communications after it elapsed on 5 December 2022.
+On 24 July 2024, NASA formally declared that the mission had ended.
+It was concluded there were 3 possible causes of spacecraft failure.
+A failure of a card in master avionics unit; power bus fault; or a design failure, part failure, or MMOD strike to MAU or power bus parts.